UAVs-at-Berkeley/AutoNav/README.md

 # AutoNav
-Waypointing and static/dynamic obstacle avoidance
+Waypointing and static/dynamic obstacle avoidance for Team Aerobear